 - Beta-blockers: Reduces the production of fluid in the eye.
 Drugs include Betimol (timolol), Timoptic XE (timolol maleate), and Betoptic S (betaxolol hydrochloride).

 - Prostaglandin/prostamide analogues: Improves the outflow of fluid.
-Drugs include Travatan (travoprost), Lumigan (bimatoprost), Xalatan (latanoprost) and Vyzulta (latanoprostene bunod).
+Drugs include Travatan (travoprost), Lumigan (bimatoprost) and Xalatan (latanoprost).

 - Carbonic anhydrase inhibitors: Reduces the production of fluid in the eye.
 Drugs include Trusopt (dorzolamide) and Azopt (brinzolamide)

 - Combination drops: Some of the above drops are combined together to lower eye pressure.
-Drugs include Combigan (brimonidine and timolol), Cosopt (dorzolamide and timolol), and Simbrinza (brimonidine and brinzolamide) and Roclatan (netarsudil and latanoprost).
+Drugs include Combigan (brimonidine and timolol), Cosopt (dorzolamide and timolol), Simbrinza (brimonidine and brinzolamide) and Roclatan (netarsudil and latanoprost).